 The host team rep schedules a meeting with all the reps (coaches do not attend) to be held at the host pool about a week before the meet.
 It is helpful to have the home pool's lead automation person attend this meeting as well.
+Although not recommended by the Board, recently some divisions have handled this organization via Zoom.

-- 1. Each Rep needs to bring the following to the meeting: - a.
+1. Each Rep needs to bring the following to the meeting:

+- a.
 Roster: Each rep needs to bring: - (1) Current electronic file of the team's roster. - (2) Paper copy of the roster.
 In the event that the electronic roster does not work, a paper copy is considered an "official" copy.